 Specifies that the string is to be added to the environment when logging in using this key.
 Environment variables set this way override other default environment values.
 Multiple options of this type are permitted.

 Sets idle timeout limit to time either in seconds (s or nothing after the number), in minutes (m), in hours (h), in days (d), or in weeks (w).
 If the connection has been idle (all channels) this long, the connection is closed.

 Forbids TCP/IP forwarding when this key is used for authentication.
 Any port forward requests by the client will return an error.
 This is useful in combination with the

 Forbids authentication agent forwarding when this key is used for authentication.

 Prevents tty allocation (a request to allocate a pty will fail).

-authorization file could, for example,
+authorization file could, for example, contain the following: